Valuation Methods: A Guide

 There are essentially two market approaches to valuing a business.

 The second market valuation approach is similar to the use of real estate comparables.
-This valuation method relies on a sales analysis of similar properties, and indicates full cash value by analyzing recent sales or offering prices of similar companies.
-If similar transactions are not identical to the subject business, the selling price of the comparable property is adjusted to reflect differences from the subject business—just as in real estate, where value adjustments may be made on the basis of outdated design features.
+This approach relies on a sales analysis of similar properties, and indicates full cash value by analyzing recent sales or offering prices of similar companies.
+If similar transactions are not identical to the subject business, the selling price of the comparable property is adjusted to reflect differences from the subject business.

 To be useful for comparison purposes, the sale price of a comparable company should identify its value components—tangible versus intangible assets, real versus personal property, and taxable versus non-taxable assets.
 Even if the appraiser can allocate the different elements of value, the complexity of factors may make the sale a less reliable indicator of enterprise value.
 And even if all the necessary information is available, the process of making value adjustments to the comparables and the subject company is subjective, and thus, produces a valuation that is not as solidly defensible as one calculated via a different valuation technique.